tellor-io/tellorutils/README.md

 ### Saving the ABI

 Save any ABI files under the abi folder.
+The abi folder currently contains the abi for Tellor and TellorPlayground.

 ### Private keys, .env and secrets